din1881/Mini-LMS/README.md

 # Mini-LMS
-This is a mini LMS project containing all CRUD operations
+This is a mini LMS project containing all CRUD operations.<br>

+Here is my heroku deployed app: https://mini-lms-1600540.herokuapp.com/